Seafile Server

 Does Android Auto require an internet connection?

 Yes, for features like live traffic and map updates, Android Auto needs an internet connection, which VPN can affect.
-Cbc Not Working With A VPN Here’s How To Fix It
+How to actually get in touch with nordvpn support when you need them and other tips for VPN help

 Does USB vs wireless Android Auto affect VPN compatibility?